jjmedinaariza/modelling_book/docs/01-intro.md

 data("hate_crimes")
 ```

-This function will search among all the *loaded* packages and locate the hate_crimes dataset.
+This function will search among all the *loaded* packages and locate the hate_crimes data set.
 Notice that it now appears in the global environment, although it also says "promise" next to it.
 To see the data in full you need to do something to it first.
 So let's do that.

 Every object in R can have **attributes**.
 These are: names; dimensions (for matrices and arrays: number of rows and columns) and dimensions names; class of object (numeric, character, etc.); length (for a vector this will be the number of elements in the vector); and other user-defined.
 You can access the attributes of an object using the `attributes()` function.
 Let's query R for the attributes of this data frame.